Richard Tarlton

-Richard Tarlton (died 5 September 1588) was an English actor of the Elizabethan era.
+Richard Tarlton (died 5 September 1588; also spelled Tharlton) was an English actor of the Elizabethan era.
 He was the most famous clown of his era, known for his extempore comic doggerel verse, which came to be known as "Tarltons".
-He helped to turn Elizabethan theatre into a form of mass entertainment paving the way for the Shakespearean stage.
+He helped to turn Elizabethan theatre into a form of mass entertainment, paving the way for the Shakespearean stage.
 After his death many witticisms and pranks were attributed to him and were published as Tarlton's Jests.

 Tarlton was also an accomplished dancer, musician and fencer.
 He was also a writer, authoring a number of jigs, pamphlets and at least one full-length play.

 Early life

 Information on Tarlton's family background is meagre.
 His father's first name is unknown.
 His mother's first name was Katherine, but her maiden name is also unknown.
 A later lawsuit establishes that he had a sister named Helen.
 His birthplace is also unknown, although more than a century after Tarlton's death Thomas Fuller said that he was born at Condover in Shropshire, where his father was a pig farmer, and that the family later moved to Ilford in Essex.